mdabrowski1990/optimization/README.md

 # optimization
 Optimization is a process of searching a better solution in order to find the best possible solution.

-This package provides tools for defining optimization problems and effective search using some of the most popular (mostly heuristic) algorithms.
+This package provides tools for defining optimization problems and search using some of the algorithms.

 ### Optimization problem definition